 - Alkaline – 14

 - Urine – 6

-Foods which are acid forming should therefore be reduced in the diet, and limited to 20% of your total dietary intake.
+Foods that are acid-forming should therefore be reduced in the diet, and limited to 20% of your total dietary intake.

-Foods which are the most acid forming in the body include:
+Foods that are the most acid-forming in the body include:

 - Refined and Processed foods

 - Black Tea